Bedeviled (2016 film)

 Bedeviled is a 2016 American supernatural horror film directed, written and produced by Abel Vang and Burlee Vang.
 Starring Saxon Sharbino, Mitchell Edwards, Victory Van Tuyl, Brandon Soo Hoo, Carson Boatman and Alexis G Zall.
 The film was released on October 22, 2016, at Screamfest LA, and was released in select theaters and on Digital HD on August 11, 2017.
+The film received negative reviews from critics, with reviewers citing issues like poor acting, a nonsensical plot centered around an evil app, cheap special effects, unconvincing characters, and a reliance on tired horror clichés rather than innovative storytelling.
+Many critics found the film to be a missed opportunity, noting its potentially interesting concept was poorly executed and resulted in a boring and cheap-looking final product.